-Beyond 6 months of age, is your baby unusually fussy?
+Is your baby unusually fussy?
 Uncomfortable and unsettled?
 Crying almost immediately after food?
 You might be pulling your hair out by now, but don't worry, you're not alone, your child may be experiencing signs of a delicate tummy.
 Once you have identified it, there is plenty that you can do to help.

 What is a delicate tummy?

 Professor Geoff Cleghorn, Director, Mead Johnson Paediatric Nutrition Institute (Asia), explains, "Many babies experience apparent discomfort from feeding issues.
 This occurrence is very common as it takes time for a baby's digestive system to fully mature as part of his developmental process."

 You're probably thinking "great but how will this affect my baby's health?"
 Don't worry, this isn't a serious illness, your baby is simply still developing the functionality to break down proteins as easily as you or I.

 The result?
 An unhappy baby who isn't quite sure what's going on!